polym8th/Harvest/README.md

 - Go to the **Published** section of the Creator Dashboard.

 #### Use search bar to search for the article or event.
-Search by Article Title.
+Search by Article or Event Title.

 - Click **Update Article** next to the article you want to update.
 - Make the necessary changes to the **Title**, **Content**, or **Image**.